pudgereyem/blog/2021-11-01 Logging, monitoring and alerting/index.md

 2. Should I monitor this error?
 3. Should I have received an alert?

 By addressing the "logging" aspects first, you should have a better visibility of the error before you go ahead and fix it.
-This will make the codebase much more stable and the developer experience will be much better in the long term.
-I've worked with products where almost no errors were monitored and it resulted in a product where errors frequently would appear, and probably even more silent errors that were never even reported.
+This will make the codebase much more stable and the developer experience better.

 ### A practical example

 Let's say that a third party API failed, resulting in the application crashing I recommend you to:

-1. Make sure to gracefully deal with the error and if necessary display a human readable error message to the user
+1. Make sure to gracefully deal with the error
 2. Make sure that you log the error
 3. Make sure that you get an alert when the error occurs
-4. Start monitoring the error (and possibly similar errors)
+4. If suitable; start monitoring the error (and possibly similar errors)

 **..and only when this is done you can fix the problem.**